 TREATING THE LOCKED TMJ

 TMJs typically undergo locking when a forwardly dislocated disk, which has been clicking into place during each opening and then out again with each closing, suddenly stops clicking into place during opening.
 The mouth can only open to the place where it used to click or pop.
 If you try to open wider, the midline of your lower jawbone will veer off to the side of the lock, because the condyle of that side stops moving, (the dislocated disk is blocking its path) while the condyle of the other side keeps moving.
-Using your fingers to try and open further produces immediate pain just in front of your ear on that side, because you’re stretching the ligaments that once held the TMJ disk in place and now hold it in the path of the condyle.
+If you use your fingers to try and open further, you'll feel immediate pain just in front of your ear on that side, because you’re stretching the ligaments that once held the TMJ disk in place and now hold it in the path of the condyle, like someone trying to touch their toes for the first time.

 IF THE TMJ STAYS LOCKED, the degenerative process will run its natural course, which may not be so bad.
 The disk will never go back into place, but the jaw will gradually and progressively open wider until normal or near-normal opening is achieved, and the pain will subside.
 It’s difficult to say whether the process will require days or decades, but it almost always occurs by middle age.
 Orthopedic treatment may not unlock the TMJ, but it can certainly facilitate the adaptation.
 This treatment is explained in MANAGING THE ARTHRITIC TMJ.